 Differential Privacy - Statistical technique that adds a small amount of quantitative "noise" to census data so that it is impossible to know if a specific individual or household is in a given dataset.
+First implemented in the 2020 Census.
 The U.S. Census Bureau considers the resulting small, precisely known reduction in accuracy acceptable to ensure the privacy of individuals' and households' census information.
 Without differential privacy, it might be possible to combine census results with publicly and/or commercially available data to match census data with a specific individual and/or household.
 This would violate the absolute guarantee of privacy of census information and compromise the public trust considered essential for conducting the census.